-Xavier de Sousa and Andre Neely are in residence at Toynbee Studios throughout 2 Degrees Festival, exploring how climate protest and performative action can lead to domino-effect replications.
-Throughout the festival, the artists will invite audiences and experts alike to contribute to their research on environmental and queer activism in public spaces.
-You are invited to join this discussion and hear more about the research that they have undertaken.
+Throughout the festival, they invite audiences and experts alike to contribute to their research on environmental and queer activism in public spaces.
+You are invited to join this discussion and directly engage with the research that they have undertaken.

 This evening sharing will be followed by an open studio day on 8 June.